beatalochowska/labmanager/README.md

 5. It is illegal to place patients with the same vision defect into the same rack.
 6. The number of racks is very limited.

+## How to Use
-You can add your own custom tube or load set of example tubes using button "Load example tubes".
-Next click "Sort test tubes" button.
-Your tubes should be sorted and displayed correctly acording to the contrains above.
+* You can add your own custom test tube or load a set of example tubes by clicking the "Load example tubes" button.
+* Next, click the "Sort test tubes" button.
+The tubes will be sorted and displayed according to the constraints above.

 ## Installation and Setup Instructions

-#### Example:

 Clone down this repository.
 You will need `node` and `npm` installed globally on your machine.